mhystc101/Guess-the-word/README.md

 python mini project

-TO VIEW SOURCE CODE --> left side of the screen where it says preview click on code
+TO VIEW SOURCE CODE --> Click on the README.md file, then to the left side of the screen where it says preview click on code

  (no comments because small project)